-Check out our super easy tutorial to help you create your very own stylish dreadlocks:
+Check out our super easy tutorials to help you create your very own stylish dreadlocks:

 How to Make Dreadlocks: Creating Dreadlocks Step by Step

 When it comes to learning how to make dreadlock hair, having patience is key because this style takes time to form.
 The formation of the locs can vary from eight months to a year or more.
 During this time, strands of hair grow and mat into each other, similar to the formation of a tangle.
 Loc-ing straight or wavy hair may even take up to two years.

 Step 1: Start with clean hair.

 When wondering how to make dreadlocks, start with freshly washed and product-free hair.
 Use a shampoo and conditioner duo that will rid your hair from residue while adding moisture to your hair like SheaMoisture Coconut & Hibiscus Curl & Shine Shampoo and Conditioner.